median-man/redux-todo/keyTerms.md

 A plain JavaScript object describing what happened&mdash;e.g. `{ type: 'ADD', text: 'Red Windsor' }`.

 **Reducer**:
 A function which returns the next state given state and an action.
+Reducers specify how the state changes in response to an action sent the store.

 ```javascript
 function cheeses(state = [], action) {